exasol/row-level-security/doc/user_guide/tutorial.md

 ORDER BY COMPANY;
 ```

-In the second case you only see the number of trips that Yellow Cab made &mdash; and there are no other companies listed.
+In the second case you only see the number of trips that Zip Cab made &mdash; and there are no other companies listed.

 ## Profiling

 If you are curious about how queries using RLS perform, you can use [Exasol's profiling feature](https://docs.exasol.com/administration/on-premise/support/profiling_information.htm).

-Run the following example as user `YELLOW_CAB`.
+Run the following example as user `ZIP_CAB`.
 It demonstrates how Exasol executes a query that joins the large fact table and a dimension table.
 There is a narrow filter on the fact table and we want to see that this filter is applied _before_ the join.

 Otherwise an unnecessarily large amount of data would go into the join.

+First, switch profiling on, then run the query.
+Immediately afterwards, deactivate profiling to avoid flooding the log.

 ```sql
 ALTER SESSION SET PROFILE = 'on';